lulujyc/MSI-X399-Gaming-Pro-Carbon-AC-1950X-Hackintosh-OpenCore-EFI/README.md

 - **Other 2nd gen TRs** Compatible in theory.
 Not tested.

 ## Post-installation tweaks
-A few required or otherwise useful steps to take on a running macOS system on your OneMix:
+A few required or otherwise useful steps to take on a running macOS:

 **Using your own serial number**

-Just generate a new set with OpenCore Configurator and you're good to go
+Just generate a new set with OpenCore Configurator and you're good to go (suggested SMBIOS is iMac Pro 2017 and Mac Pro 2019)

 **Switching `cmd` and `opt`**